 “I can’t pass a bookstore without slipping inside, looking for the next book that will burn my hand when I touch its jacket, or hand me over a promissory note of such immense power that it contains the formula that will change everything about me.” — Pat Conroy, My Reading Life

 No one loved, cherished, read or collected books with more passion than Pat Conroy.
-In his lifetime he signed thousands of books to his readers with these simple words: “For the love of books, Pat Conroy.”
+In his lifetime he signed tens of thousands of books to his readers with these simple words: “For the love of books, Pat Conroy.”

 It is one of the dangers of human nature to take the good things in life for granted, and among those good-to-great things we may take for granted are our bookstores, publishers and public libraries that work together to bring a glorious multitude of writers’ voices to readers.
 In a free and vibrant book culture all voices must be heard.
 Are we foolish to take this abundance for granted?